SubatomicPlanets/SimpleStringMath/README.md

-# StrToMath
+# SimpleStringMath
 This is a very simple example on how to evaluate a mathematical expression from a string.
 It is only one file, simple to use, and is only 100 lines long.
-It can convert written out words to numerical words, and calculate math expressions.
+It can evaluate written out words, and calculate math expressions.
 I made this in python 3.8.10, but really any version should work.
 I am using only one library, which is built in.

 Currently only + - * / ^ % are possible.
-I will add more in the future.
 If there are any issues, please let me know.
 I did not have a lot of time for testing.

 # Examples: